simongoricar/euphony/README.md

 > (or possibly even more if you're doing some involved sorting).
 >
 > Now, if you only listen on one device, none of those approaches are likely to be a problem, but for multi-device users,
-> this quickly becomes a storage nightmare.
+> this quickly becomes a storage and deduplication nightmare.
 > Ideally, you'd want a way to maintain two separate copies of the entire library:
 > - one with all the **original files intact** (be it lossless or lossy) and
-> - a separate ("aggregated", if you will) copy that contains all the files transcoded down to a more manageable size.
+> - a separate (aggregated, if you will) copy that contains all the files transcoded down to a more manageable size.
 >
-> **Managing this system easily and efficiently is what euphony was made to solve.**
+> **`euphony` was written to solve this problem efficiently.**

 Euphony's philosophy is that you should split your library into smaller chunks: one directory for lossless, one for lossy audio, one for a specific collection, etc. (as many as you need).
 It does not force you to have multiple libraries, it works just as well with one library.
 However,